Nekroze/dab/README.md

 If you do not need to build the docker image yourself and just want to use dab, the [dab script][1] we just executed is all that is needed and can be used from (or moved to) any location.

 It is recommended you add the directory containing the [dab script][1] to your shell's `PATH` environment variable.

+### Demoing

+If you are not yet sure if Dab is right for you, [Play With Docker (PWD)][15] will allow you to spin up a temporary cloud server with Dab available.
+You will be presented with a terminal containing the latest version of Dab ready to use.

 ### Installing